d33kshant/plmbr/README.md

 ## Contribute

 This is an open-source project and welcomes contributions from the community.
 Whether you have ideas for new features, find bugs or usability issues, or want to submit a pull request, your input is appreciated.
-Contributions of all kinds—code, documentation, or feedback—help improve the library and shape its future.
+Contributions of all kinds code, documentation, or feedback help improve the library and shape its future.